segmentio/segment-docs/src/connections/destinations/catalog/braze/index.md

 The Braze Destination is open-source on GitHub.
 You can browse the code on GitHub: [iOS](https://github.com/Appboy/appboy-segment-ios), [Android](https://github.com/Appboy/appboy-segment-android) (Android and iOS maintained by Braze), [Web](https://github.com/segment-integrations/analytics.js-integration-appboy), [Server](https://github.com/segmentio/integration-appboy) (Web and Server maintained by Segment).
 If you find any issues for mobile platforms, let Braze know, if the issues appear on web or server, let [us know](https://segment.com/help/contact).

-_**NOTE:** There are currently three major versions of the Braze SDK.
+> info "There are three major versions of the Braze SDK"

-If you are migrating from version 1 to version 2 make sure you read [important notes](/docs/connections/destinations/catalog/braze/#migrating-to-v2-of-the-braze-web-sdk) regarding migration from Version 1 to Version 2._
+> If you are migrating from version 1 to version 2, see [important notes](/docs/connections/destinations/catalog/braze/#migrating-to-v2-of-the-braze-web-sdk) regarding migration from Version 1 to Version 2.

 If you notice any gaps or outdated information in this document, or simply want to leave some feedback to help us improve, [let us know](https://segment.com/help/contact)!